Jake Evans (ice hockey): Professional

 Following his senior campaign with the Fighting Irish, Evans was signed to an entry-level contract by draft team the Montreal Canadiens in April 2018.
 Initially assigned to the Laval Rocket, the Canadiens' American Hockey League (AHL) affiliate, he received his first NHL recall during the course of the 2019–20 season.
 On February 10, 2020, Evans scored his first career NHL goal in a 3–2 loss to the Arizona Coyotes.

-On June 2, 2021, Evans received a hard open ice hit from Winnipeg Jets forward Mark Scheifele during Game 1 of the second round of the 2021 playoffs that resulted in him being stretchered off the ice.
+On June 2, 2021, Evans scored his first career NHL playoff goal during Game 1 of the second round of the 2021 Stanley Cup playoffs, but in retaliation received a hard open ice hit from Winnipeg Jets forward Mark Scheifele that resulted in him being stretchered off the ice.
 For his actions, Scheifele was suspended for four games following the hit.
 Evans subsequently missed the remainder of the series against the Jets as well as the entire semi-final matchup with the Vegas Golden Knights due to a concussion, but returned as a replacement for teammate Joel Armia during the 2021 Stanley Cup Finals versus the Tampa Bay Lightning.
 He later signed a three-year, $5.1 million contract extension with Montreal that October.

 Entering play for the 2024–25 season, Evans reached a series of milestones in the early stages of the campaign.
 On November 16, 2024, he registered his 100th career NHL point in a game against the Columbus Blue Jackets, effectively becoming the first draft pick in franchise history selected in the seventh-round to reach this milestone.
 Thereafter, he skated in his 300th career NHL game versus the Detroit Red Wings on December 20.
 In March 2025, Evans agreed to a four-year contract extension with the Canadiens.

+Evans had 12 goals and 12 assists in 68 appearances during the 2025–26 regular season, the first of his new contract, continuing his usage as a defensive forward in the team's bottom six.
+On May 14, he scored his second career playoff goal, and his first in five years, in a 6–3 victory over the Buffalo Sabres in the second round.